kecman/view/PLAN.md

 - [UI/UX] Hold shift to change size of arcball, and project across x/y direction so you can do full 90degree rotations of the part, draw regions in the far plane and cicle on the near plane
 - [UI/UX] Implement sliding to show/hide the terminal
 - [UI/UX] Scroll to the bottom of the terminal
-- [UI/UX] If file is hovered make it flash to white so it's easy to find
 - [UI/UX] Implement arcball constraints cf. http://graphicsinterface.org/wp-content/uploads/gi1992-18.pdf
 - [UI/UX] Camera position history/bookmarks with notes/annotations
 - Compiled at time in Window, after version?